joshwyatt/classes/markdown/shared_properties.md

 Like any other object, any value's `__proto__` property can point to one of these `prototype` objects.
 Here we create an object with its `__proto__` property pointing to a function's `prototype` property by using `Object.create`:

+:speak_no_evil: Read the following code block out loud, making a case for why it logs what it does:

 ```javascript
 function aFunction() {
 }